Disneyland pauses sales of Magic Key annual passes, announces new ticket offer - NewsBreak

 On Monday, Disneyland paused sales of its Enchant Key and Imagine Key.
 With the announcement, all four Magic Keys annual passes are now listed as unavailable.

-Disneyland launched the Magic Key program back in August 2021 after retiring the popular annual passports earlier during this year amid a yearlong shutdown of both Disneyland and Disney California Adventure Park due to the COVID-19 pandemic.
+Disneyland launched the Magic Key program back in August 2021 after retiring the popular annual passports earlier during this year amid a yearlong shutdown of both Disneyland and Disney California Adventure Park due to the COVID-19 pandemic.‘Post-payday panic’ amidst inflation prices in California

 In November 2021, Disneyland stopped selling its Dream Key and Believe Key “in order to deliver a great guest experience for all guests,” a resort official said at the time.